janaelazm/openGL/README.md

 4. Use **Right Mouse Click** to rotate

 ## Current Progress
+The `main` branch will remain a **stable base** — always showing the simple pyramid with texture and lighting, please switch branches to see progress
 1. main:
    1. 2 Shaders, a default one and a light one
    2. Using vertices and indices for both lighting and models